National Quality Framework

 Approved Services are assessed and rated against each of the seven Quality Areas of the National Quality Standard and National Regulations.
 The rating and assessment process aims to drive continuous quality improvement at services and provide families with better information for making choices about their children's education and care.

-Nought to Five achieved a rating and assessment of "Exceeding the National Quality Standard"
+Nought to Five achieved a rating and assessment of "Meeting the National Quality Standard"